brave/browser-laptop/docs/state.md

     },
     tabs: {
       hoverTabIndex: number, // index of the current hovered tab
+      intersectionRatio: number, // at which tab size position the tab sentinel is being intersected
       previewMode: boolean, // whether or not tab preview should be fired based on mouse idle time
       previewTabPageIndex: number, // index of the tab being previewed
       tabPageIndex: number // index of the current tab page